motorrin/arch-smart-update/README.md

 The script relies on standard system utilities, but make sure you have the following packages installed:

-`sudo pacman -S curl python bash tar gawk coreutils zstd grep sed`
+`sudo pacman -S curl python bash tar gawk coreutils zstd grep sed util-linux`

 *(Note: The python package provides python3 for the Arch News RSS check, zstd is required for accelerated local database backups, and util-linux provides the script utility used for interactive terminal emulation).*